Background information from 1841 census to 1901 census relating to Sankey Family Tree

 Jonathan has died by 1871 and Grace and Margaret are living next door to Rueben and Esther.
 Their children are listed under Rueben above.

 In the 1891 census as well as Esther’s two sisters living with them they have her 2 nieces Esther (15) born in Bolton and Maria (10) born in Longworth.
 They are the youngest two children of Esther’s younger sister Ellen.
 Ellen married Thomas Woodburn and they had three boys and three girls.
 The Woodburn family initially lived in Withnell as their first daughter (b.1865) was registered there.
 The other children were registered at Bolton.
 When their youngest was born they were living just outside Bolton at Longworth.
+Esther was buried at St Paul's Withnell on 2 Feb 1897 aged 63.

 James Sankey (1857-1940)

+James left home in 1879 to marry Elizabeth Miller Holl.
+They lived at 7 Bolton Road Withnell.
+In the 1881 census they had Annie aged 4months.
+James’ occupation was recorded as Operative Cotton Spinner.
+By 1891 they had moved to 11 Park View Withnell and had two more children Reuben (9), my grandfather, and Elizabeth (4).
 In the 1901 census they have moved to 12 Bolton Road Withnell.
 Rueben has left home and they have another daughter, Edith (6) as well as Elizabeth (14).
 James is now a Cotton Spinner Overlooker.

 Elizabeth Miller Sankey (nee Holl)(1851-1940)

 Elizabeth was born as the youngest daughter of Edward (b.1811) and Mary Ann (b.1817).
 She had a sister called Ann (b.1850).
-They lived at 6 Church Street, Kington Hertfordshire.
+They lived at 6 Church Street, Kington Herefordshire.
 Her father was a Whitesmith (Worker of tin and soft metal), her mother was a Milliner (Hat maker and decorator).
 In the 1851 census she was not yet born, but interestingly they lived next door but one to Edward Sankey and family.
 Edward was a plumber.
 It would be interesting to know if Edward was related to the Sankeys of Preston.
 As Edward Holl worked in soft metals I expect he did some lead pipe work, so they must have known each other well.
 I have written to an Edward Sankey still living in Kington to see if we may be related.
 In the 1861 census Elizabeth is aged 9.

 Ellen (Nelly) Sankey (nee Berry)(1885-1976)

-Ellen’s grandparents were John (b.1808) and Margaret (b.1811).
+Ellen’s grandparents were John Berry (b.1808) and Margaret (nee Norcross) (b.1811).
+The Norcross side of the family can be traced back to Richard b.1682.
+They all lived in Ribchester, Blackburn.
+You can see this on Ancestry website.
 In the 1851 census they were living at 19 Ribchester near Blackburn.
 John was registered as a Sander.
 They had William (17) a Carter, Mary (15), James – Ellen’s father (8), Alice (5), Ellen (3) and Thomas (2).

 James (b.1843) married Margaret Parr (b.1841).
-Margaret was the second child of Munich (b.1812) and Mary (b.
+Margaret was the second child of Merrick (b.1812) and Mary (b.
 1817) Parr of 51 Cleaver Street Blackburn.
-In the 1861 census Munich and Mary had Margaret (19) John (13) Susan (7) Johanna (5) and Mary (2).
+In the 1861 census Merrick and Mary had Margaret (19) John (13) Susan (7) Johanna (5) and Mary (2).

 In 1881 they now had seven children, the three above plus Mary(8), Elizabeth(7), James((4) and Nancy (3) and were living in 11 Main Buildings, Blackburn.

 By 1891 James and family were living at 11 Beech Street.
-Munich (25) was a coal dealer along with his brother James (14), Mary and Elizabeth were 18 and 16 respectively, Nancy 13 and the youngest my grandma was 6.
+Merrick (25) was a coal dealer along with his brother James (14), Mary and Elizabeth were 18 and 16 respectively, Nancy 13 and the youngest my grandma was 6.
 Interestingly her name was written as Nelly in inverted commas so perhaps she was always known as Ellen.

-Steve Sankey Feb 2007
+Steve Sankey Feb 2021